 Holders of personal health insurance in Thailand can reduce their taxable income by up to 25,000 THB.

 How much can you save with a health insurance?

-The percentage you can deduct depends on your annual net taxable income, which is outlined below:
+The percentage that can be deducted depends on the annual net taxable income, as outlined below:

 Net Taxable Income